-They were able to collaborate on a new assessment for a Cheneau–Gensingen scoliosis brace and Debs used her spinal model to explain the function of the spine and demonstrate how correction of spinal curves can be achieved with the combination of bracing and Schroth Best Practice physiotherapy.
+They were able to collaborate on a new assessment for a Cheneau–Gensingen scoliosis brace and use a spinal model to explain the function of the spine and demonstrate how correction of spinal curves can be achieved with the combination of bracing and Schroth physiotherapy.
 Scans and photos were also taken to generate the 3D model necessary for brace manufacture.

 Want to book a consultation?
 Contact LOC here